Learning Support Assistants:

 Your child should read at least 3 times a week for 15-20 minutes.
 Learning to read and understand what we read is paramount and, for children and adults alike, it opens up doors to endless opportunities.
 Read, Write Inc is our Phonics programme that focuses on developing children’s reading, fluency and understanding.
 With its repetitive nature it quickly develops the children’s ability to decode unfamiliar words as well support them through any writing process.
 With this in mind, it is essential that the children read as much as possible at home and ensure that they bring their reading book and record into school on a daily basis.
 This enables us to change their books regularly and give them access to a wider range of genres whilst developing their love of reading.

-Year 1’s PE lesson is on a Thursday and is led by Mr Seary.
-Children are required to wear their full PE kits to school on these days or they will not be allowed to participate in the lesson.
+Year 1’s PE lesson is on a Wednesday and is led by Mr Seary.
+Children are required to wear their full PE kits to school on this day or they will not be allowed to participate in the lesson.
 If there are reasons why your child cannot take part in these lessons, a written note must detail the reasons why.

-English: In our English topic this term, we will be focusing on Traditional Stories reading the text ‘Goldilocks and Just One Bear’.
+English: In our English topic this term, we will be focusing on an adventure story reading the text ‘Lost and Found.
 At the end of our topic, we will have the opportunity to write our own adventure story based on Lost and Found.